weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

-together with the Parseval equation, shows that #?(u) may be regarded as an infinite-dimensional euclidean space (the so-called “Hilbert space”), in which the point f has coordinates ¢,, and the functions ¢, are the coordinate vectors.
+together with the Parseval equation, shows that #?(u) may be regarded as an infinite-dimensional euclidean space (the so-called “Hilbert space”), in which the point f has coordinates c,, and the functions c, are the coordinate vectors.

 EXERCISES